LeeStovall/documentation/docs/books/admin_guide/10-boot.md

 # System Startup

-In this chapter you will learn how the system start.
+In this chapter, you will learn how the system starts.

 ****
 **Objectives**: In this chapter, future Linux administrators will learn: